 There are two main reasons.
 First, we have received some considerable financial support from the BC government over the years.
 And second, the activities of the Fernie Nordic Society are all run by volunteers.
 The club has only one part time paid employee, the administration assistant to the club president.
 The Society encourages all volunteers to come forward in order to keep all membership costs low.

 What is the main operating EXPENSE of the club?

 Grooming of the trails at the Elk Valley Nordic Centre costs about $300 for a single pass.
 This adds up to our largest operational expense.
 It is also the item deemed the most important one as reported in our last survey of members and trail users.

 What is the correct size of gear for my child?

 The proper fitting of the boots, skis and poles is important for your child to enjoy the sport comfortably and safely.
 It is simple to do and the basic hints may be found online on these pages: fitting boots, sizing classic and skate skis, sizing poles

-The website has been redesigned for the 2016-2017 season and it is not perfect.
+The website is updated regularly and it is not perfect.
 All pages are reachable from the home page.
-Just drill down from the menu at the top of the page or through the second menu below the slideshow.
-Another solution is to use the handy Search box, also on the home page below the slideshow.
-Your suggestions are always welcome at email@example.com
+Just drill down from the menu at the top of the page.
+Another solution is to use the handy Search box at the bottom of this page.
+Your suggestions are always welcome – leave us a note through the website.